 What is social anthropology and ethnography?

-Very simply, social anthropology is the study of human groups through a cultural lens.
-It is a social science that seeks to understand human behaviour within the social context and looks at the cultural beliefs and practices that underpin what people do.
+Social anthropology is the study of the social behaviour of human groups.
+It is a social science that seeks to understand people's behaviour within the social context and looks at the cultural beliefs and practices that underpin what people do.
 Anthropology gets underneath the social surface and makes visible that which is largely invisible.
-Anthropologists are interested in why people do what they do.

-- Provides deep insights into how people behave in a way that few other research methods can – which is why it’s so highly regarded by companies such as Intel, Microsoft, Proctor and Gamble, Google, Miele, etc.
+- Provides deep insights into how people behave in a way that few other research methods can – which is why it’s so highly regarded by companies such as Intel, Microsoft, Proctor and Gamble, Google, and Miele.

 - Dispels assumptions about how people use things versus the actual lived experience of those people.